Mayank-Jain-1/DripX.github.io/README.md

 Link to the Website -> [DripX- An E-Commerce Platform](https://mayank-jain-1.github.io/DripX.github.io/)

+*Note* Click on the DripX Logo on the navbar to direct to the index/home page

-A project i enjoyed created for once 😊
+A project i enjoyed creating for once 😊

 ## Why i created this project?
 - Initially started for a web development course submission. 📄